simpligility/maven-android-sdk-deployer/README.markdown

 those machines and the following process will deploy to this server, which will in turn provide the artifacts to all the machines.

-Edit the repo.url property in the pom.xml to point to the repository you want to publish to and then add a server with the credentials to your settings.xml.
+Add a server with the credentials to your settings.xml:

 ```xml
 <settings>